“A smart adults-only B&B with plush rooms and indulgent breakfasts, set in a handsome Victorian villa just above Bath’s historic centre”

-- Breakfast is the only meal served (and is only available until 9.30am on weekdays), but eating out in Bath is hardly a problem
+- Breakfast is the only meal served (available until 10am), and recent feedback has noted slower service and less indulgent helpings.
+Eating out in Bath is hardly a problem, though

-- No honesty bar, though you can bring your own wine
+- No honesty bar, but you can bring your own wine

 - It’s a steep-ish walk back up from the city centre, but taxis are readily available

-- Staff aren’t on site around the clock, though there’s an emergency contact number should you need it
+- Staff aren’t on site from 4pm, though there’s an emergency contact number should you need it

 Best time to go